zacksteel/SteelWeb/content/project/Drought.md

 # Add some sort of image, maybe a map of a mobile survey
 +++

 Using repeated stem-map data from a long-term experimental forest treatment and Structural Equation Analysis, we are assessing how stand density, species composition and tree health drives drought mortality or persistence.
 A two-decade manipulative experiemnt in the [The Teakettle Forest](https://teakettle.ucdavis.edu) has provided us with this unique opportunity to test the impact of the historic 2012-2016 drought in California's Sierra Nevada Mountains.
-Findings from this study are informing forest management practices and preview how forest ecosystem may change dramatically under increasingly severe droughts in a warming region.
+Findings from this study (in review) are informing forest management practices and preview how forest ecosystem may change dramatically under increasingly severe droughts in a warming region.